Xie2Yue/HywCalculator/README.md

 # Hyw Calculator

-A calculator project called "Hyw Calculator".
+A calculator project called "Hate Your Work".

 Currently under development with incomplete features, mainly for learning project development and algorithms.